CNITV/GeoEdu/CONTRIBUTING.md

 Any commit to this project is allowed to be unnanounced, provided it respects The 5 Commandments.
 However, it is preffered if such changes are announced through any of the following methods:
 * by e-mailing any of the other contributors
 * by joining our Slack channel.
-Ask for an invite link by throwing an email at *geoedu@protonmail.com*
+Ask for an invite link by throwing an email at *github@lbi.ro*

 --
 By StormFireFox1